AnuragBambardekar/Cricket-Tools/DLS_Calculator/DLS.md

 England started off with 50 overs in sight.
 But later 30 overs were reduced due to delay incurred because of the rain.

-Before the rain, England had 30 overs and 8 wickets to play with. --> which is 67.3% of resources to play with. [according to the DLS table on ICC website.]
+Before the rain, England had 30 overs and 8 wickets to play with. --> which is 67.3% of resources to play with. [according to the DLS table - **Standard Edition** on ICC website.]

 So, England had utilised only 100% - 67.3% = 32.7%